An Amazing 14-Vehicle Light Painting in a Garage Condo

 The first one included 3 truly one-of-a-kind vehicles.
 It is very difficult to describe just how amazing these two trucks and car are.
 The man that literally build them is a very talented craftsman named Myron.
 All three vehicles were created using parts from all types of other vehicles as well as tons of custom parts that Myron created by hand!

 When he commissioned us to create this project for him at Motorhead Madness in March, there were going to be two trucks in the light painting.
 One of them is a stunning "Ruby Slipper Red" 1955 Chevrolet Bel Air that Myron turned into a very upscale "El Camino like" pickup truck!
-The second truck is a Raspberry colored 1978 Chevy Custom 3/4 ton pickup that you have to see to believe!
+The second truck is a Raspberry colored 1978 Chevy Custom 3/4 ton pickup.
+Both of these trucks you have to see to believe!

 When Joannie and I arrived at their home, Myron asked me if it was ok to add another vehicle to his light painting, a 1939 LaSalle Rat Rod!
 Oh yeah!